richpauloo/beautiful-jekyll/_posts/2019-09-11-Using-Twilio-to-text-myself-after-long-running-jobs.md

   # Now we can send away!
   twilio::tw_send_message(from = twilios_phone_number,
                           to = my_phone_number,
-                          body = "👋 The dark deed you have requested has been done.")
+                          body = "👋 Rejoice!
+The dark deed you have requested has been done. 🎉")

 }
 ```